Umbra-Domini/pico-flash/README.md

 ---

-### Step 7 — (Optional) Add a payload
+### Step 6 — (Optional) Add a payload

-If you have a DuckyScript payload ready, place it in `~/Desktop/pico/` with a `.dd` extension.
+If you have a DuckyScript payload ready, place it in the repo root with a `.dd` extension.
 The script will detect it automatically and let you choose whether to arm it at flash time.

 ```
-~/Desktop/pico/your_payload.dd
+~/Desktop/pico-flash/your_payload.dd
 ```

 ---

 ### Final folder structure

-Once all steps are done, your `~/Desktop/pico/` folder should look like this:
+Once all steps are done, your `~/Desktop/pico-flash/` folder should look like this:

 ```
-~/Desktop/pico/
+~/Desktop/pico-flash/
+├── pico_flash.sh
+├── README.md
+├── imgs/
+│   ├── Pico_Disclaimer.png
+│   └── Payload_Selection.png
 ├── flash_nuke.uf2
 ├── adafruit-circuitpython-raspberry_pi_pico2_w-en_US-x.x.x.uf2
 ├── needed_files/